umar-amin/hotspot_food_delivery_app/README.md

 ## Contact

-For any inquiries, please contact me at [your email address].
+For any inquiries, please contact me at umar@funzoft.com.

 ---